All Episodes

 These kids are desperate.

-But here's what you've got to understand.
+But I've got to let you go, dear, but here's what you've got to understand.

 You could not be more correct.

-The amount of inputs that are required to get our educational output is a a national shame, quite frankly.
+The amount of inputs that are required to get our educational output is a national shame, quite frankly.

 But what you do get when you invest in government at any level, whether it's higher education, whether it's mass transit, whether it's any particular government infrastructure, you get more government workers.